If you find errors in this document, or if you want to contribute updated or additional sections, please contact Kai Engert.

 The intention of NSPR is to provide a layer between the OS and the Mozilla source code, to allow for simpler coding in other areas of the Mozilla source code.
 When you are tempted to use a C library function, you should check first whether NSPR offers a cross-platform implementation.

-Mozilla is a multithreaded application.
+Mozilla Firefox is a multithreaded application.
 You should understand what that means before you try to code Mozilla.

 NSPR provides an operating system independent facility to program with multiple threads.
 For example, all network data transfer happens on a separate thread, to make sure the user interface stays responsive while data is being transferred.